dayton-outar/shillings/docs/BRANDING/POSITIONING.md

 > If you’re wondering why you haven’t heard much about the Hawaii of the Caribbean, you’ll have to ask Mr. Seaga.
 He is widely viewed as a Caribbean Ronald Reagan, but “he is really the Jimmy Carter of Jamaica,” a Rockefeller aide told The Wall Street Journal.
 “He’s the person who gets involved in every detail and agonizes over every issue.”
 >
 > Presumably he is still agonizing over this one.

+## Chapter 23.
+Positioning Yourself and Your Career

+> What are you?
+People suffer from the same disease as products.
+They try to be all things to all people.
+>
+> The problem with this approach is the mind of the prospect.
+It’s difficult enough to link one concept with each product.
+It’s almost impossible with two or three or more concepts.
+>
+> The most difficult part of positioning is selecting that one specific concept to hang your hat on.
+Yet you must, if you want to cut through the prospect’s wall of indifference.
+>
+> What are you?
+What is your own position in life?
+Can you sum up your own position in a single concept?
+Then can you run your own career to establish and exploit that position?
+>
+> Most people aren’t ruthless enough to set up a single concept for themselves.
+They vacillate.
+They expect others to do it for them.
+>
+> “I’m the best lawyer in Dallas.”
+>
+> Are you?
+How often would your name be mentioned if we took a survey of the Dallas legal community?
+>
+> “I’m the best lawyer in Dallas” is a position that can be achieved with some talent, some luck, and a lot of strategy.
+And the first step is to isolate the concept that you are going to use to establish that long-term position.
+It’s not easy.
+But the rewards can be great.
+>
+> ...
+>
+> Therefore, anything worthwhile doing is worthwhile doing lousy.
+>
+> Your reputation will probably be better within the company if you try many times and succeed sometimes than if you fear failure and only try for sure things.
+>
+> ...
+>
+> Remember Leonard Slye?
+Few people did, until he changed his name to Roy Rogers, an important first step in becoming a motion picture star.
+>
+> How about Marion Morrison?
+A little feminine for a he-man cowboy, so he changed it to John Wayne.
+>
+> ...
+>
+> Common law grants you the right to adopt any name you want as long as you’re not trying to defraud or be deceptive.
+So don’t change your name to McDonald and open up a hamburger stand.
+>
+> ...
+>
+> As young executives, they notice that top managers usually use initials: J. S. Smith, R. H. Jones.
+So they do the same.
+On memos and in letters.
+>
+> It’s a mistake.
+You can afford to do that only if everyone knows who you are.
+If you’re on your way up, if you’re trying to burn your name into the minds of top management, you need a name, not a set of initials.
+For exactly the same reasons your company does.
+>
+> Write your name and look at it.
+Roger P. Dinkelacker.
+>
+> What a name like this says psychologically to management is: We are such a big company and you have such an insignificant job that you must use the “P” to differentiate yourself from the other Roger Dinkelackers on the staff.
+>
+> ...
+>
+> Frank Sinatra, Jr., is an example of the most difficult kind of line-extension name.
+He literally started with two strikes against him.
+>
+> With a name like Frank Sinatra, Jr., the audience says to itself, “He’s not going to be able to sing as well as his father.”
+>
+> Since you hear what you expect to hear, of course he doesn’t.
+>
+> ...
+>
+> Some ambitious, intelligent people find themselves trapped in situations where their future looks bleak.
+So what do they generally do?
+>
+> They try harder.
+They try to compensate by long hours of hard work and effort.
+The secret of success is to keep your nose to the grindstone, do your job better than the next person, and fame and fortune will come your way, right?
+>
+> Wrong.
+Trying harder is rarely the pathway to success.
+Trying smarter is the better way.
+>
+> It’s the story of the shoemaker’s children all over again.
+Too often, management people don’t know how to manage their own careers.
+>
+> Their own promotional strategy is often based on the naive assumption that ability and hard work are all that counts.
+And so they dig in and work harder, waiting for the day that someone will tap them on the shoulder with the magic wand.
+>
+> But that day seldom comes.
+>
+> The truth is, the road to fame and fortune is rarely found within yourself.
+The only sure way to success is to find yourself a horse to ride.
+It may be difficult for the ego to accept, but success in life is based more on what others can do for you than on what you can do for yourself.
+>
+> Kennedy was wrong.
+Ask not what you can do for your company.
+Ask what your company can do for you.
+Therefore, if you want to take maximum advantage of the opportunities that your career has to offer, you must keep your eyes open and find yourself a horse to do the job for you.
+>
+> **The first horse to ride is your company.** Where is your company going?
+Or more impolitely, is it going anywhere at all?
+>
+> Too many good people have taken their good prospects and locked them into situations that are doomed to failure.
+But failure at least gives you a second chance.
+Even worse is the company with less than average chances for growth.
+>
+> No matter how brilliant you are, it never pays to cast your lot with a loser.
+Even the best officer on the Titanic wound up in the same lifeboat as the worst.
+And that’s if he was lucky enough to stay out of the water.
+>
+> You can’t do it yourself.
+If your company is going nowhere, get yourself a new one.
+While you can’t always pick an IBM or a Xerox, you ought to be able to do considerably better than average.
+>
+> Place your bets on the growth industries.
+Tomorrow-type products like computers, electronics, optics, communications.
+>
+> And don’t forget that soft services of all types are growing at a much faster rate than hard products.
+So look at banks, leasing, insurance, medical, financial, and consulting service companies.
+>
+> Don’t forget that your experience with yesterday-type products can blind you to opportunities in totally different product areas.
+And especially services.
+>
+> And when you change jobs to join one of those tomorrow-type companies, don’t just ask how much they are going to pay you today.
+>
+> Also ask how much they are likely to pay you tomorrow.
+>
+> **The second horse to ride is your boss.** Ask yourself the same questions about your boss as you asked yourself about your company.
+>
+> Is he or she going anywhere?
+If not, who is?
+Always try to work for the smartest, brightest, most competent person you can find.
+>
+> If you look at biographies of successful people, it’s amazing to find how many crawled up the ladder of success right behind someone else.
+From their first assignment in some menial job to their last as president or CEO of a major company.
+>
+> Yet some people actually like to work for incompetents.
+I suppose they feel that a fresh flower stands out better if it’s surrounded by wilted ones.
+They forget the tendency of top management to throw the whole bunch out if they become dissatisfied with an operation.
+>
+> Two types of individuals come in looking for jobs.
+>
+> One is inordinately proud of his or her specialty.
+He or she will often say, “You people really need me around here.
+You’re weak in my specialty.”
+>
+> The other type says just the opposite.
+“You’re strong in my specialty.
+You do a terrific job, and I want to work with the best.”
+>
+> Which type is more likely to get the job?
+Right.
+The latter person.
+>
+> On the other hand, strange as it might seem, top management people see more of the other type.
+The person who wants to be an expert.
+Preferably with a big title and salary to match.
+>
+> “Hitch your wagon to a star,” said Ralph Waldo Emerson.
+Good advice then.
+Even better advice now.
+>
+> If your boss is going places, chances are good that you are too.
+>
+> **The third horse to ride is a friend.** Many business people have an enormous number of personal friends but no business friends.
+And while personal friends are awfully nice to have and can sometimes get you a deal on a TV set or braces for the kids, they’re usually not too helpful when it comes to finding a better job.